tiffgw/Personal_Website/content/publication/paper-placeholder-6/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "[Repotrt] What concerns do Chinese parents have about their children's digital adoption and how to better support them?"
+title: "[Report] What concerns do Chinese parents have about their children's digital adoption and how to better support them?"
 authors:
   - admin
   - Jun Zhao